-If a C-section is truly necessary for mom and baby, then it’s good to know that the same self-hypnosis skills that you have developed through hypnobirthing can serve you to have an easier and best possible C-section.
+If a C-section is truly necessary for mom and baby, then it’s good to know that the same mind-body skills that you have developed through the Better Birth course can serve you to have an easier and best possible C-section.
 It’s all about using the power of your mind to help your body both during the actual surgery and after during the recovery process.

 Below is the story of a man who needed a defibrillator/pacemaker surgical procedure.
 He used all the steps of self-hypnosis and the surgery went so easily, quickly and smoothly that the doctors were astounded.
-Then comes a story from a hypnobirthing mom who shares how she used the skills from hypnobirthing is have a better c-section.
+Then comes a story from a birthing mom who shares how she used those mind-body skills to have a better c-section.

-In the event that you need a cesarean section, please remember these story and trust in the power of your mind.
+In the event that you need a cesarean section, please remember these stories and trust in the power of your mind.

 Love and light to all,